mtmanning93/Reach_reports/README.md

 ### Reports
 -----------
 The reports page is the main reports list.
 Here users will find all reports.
 They are able to select a report from the list, filter the list by 'overall condition grade' or 'activity type'.
-There also a 'create report' button for ease of access.
+There is also a 'create report' button for ease of access.

 Each report object in the list is constructed of key information to enable a user to decide if they wish to read further or not.
 Each one is implemented as a large clickable button making selection easy.